 Karma Yoga, Bhakti, and Tantra

-A Jaya Kula reader asked about the role of bhakti and karma yoga in Kashmir Shaivism.
-According to Swami Sivananda, “Karma Yoga is performance of actions dwelling in union with the Divine, removing attachment, and remaining balanced ever in success and failure.
+A reader asked about the role of bhakti and karma yoga in Trika Shaivism.
+According to Swami Sivananda of Rishikesh, “Karma Yoga is performance of actions dwelling in union with the Divine, removing attachment, and remaining balanced ever in success and failure.
 Karma Yoga is selfless service unto humanity.”
 Karma Yoga is often called the “yoga of action.”

-In the Bhagavad Gita, Lord Krishna tells the warrior Arjuna that karma yoga is not specific action, but all actions when done with the correct View that Self is the actor, Self is the action, and Self is the result of the action.
-You realize that you are God, that all actions are God, and all results are God.
+In the Bhagavad Gita, Lord Krishna tells the warrior Arjuna that karma yoga is not specific action, but all actions of a realized person.
+That person embodies the understanding that Self is the actor, Self is the action, and Self is the result of the action.
+You act with the understanding that you are God, that all actions are God, and all results are God.
 All of your actions are of benefit.
 You are in service 100% of the time.

 This is what Swami Sivananda means when he talks about performing actions in union with the divine.
-Although performing karma yoga with a more dualistic attitude is not a focus of Kashmir Shaivism, the View of karma yoga as encompassing every action performed with this absolute View is the definition of a realized yogin according to the tradition.
+Because reality in its essence is beneficent, a person who has realized their continuity with all cannot help but be of benefit in all of their actions.
+This is the definition of a realized yogin according to the tradition.

 Bhakti is often thought of as the path of emotionalism.
 But Swamiji calls it instead a disciplined path of intuitive realization of God.

-In the View of Kashmir Shaivism, it is not correct to glorify the loss of all awareness of individual experiencing in favor of oceanic “Oneness.”
+In the View of Trika Shaivism, it is not correct to glorify the loss of all awareness of individual experiencing in favor of oceanic “Oneness.”
 Primordial, wide-awake awareness is our real nature, and we try to realize that.
 This is our potential as human beings.
-We are not trying to become gods.
+We are not trying to become Gods.

 This View is demonstrated in one of the key texts of the traditions, the Vijnana Bhairava Tantra.
 Devi asks Shiva about the various descriptions of the Supreme Reality and methods of realization that are found in the Tantras.